yattinda/RevSpot-replication-package/README.md

 Now we can start running the experiment.
 Just run each script from top to down.

 ## Reference
-To access the source code of baseline alogrithm.
-Click [here](https://github.com/SLP-team/SLP-Core/blob/master/src/main/java/slp/core/example/EntropyForEachLine.java)
+To access the source code of baseline alogrithm, click [here](https://github.com/SLP-team/SLP-Core/blob/master/src/main/java/slp/core/example/EntropyForEachLine.java)